What you should know about the May 2021 Google algorithm update.

 Authoritative content is often a little longer; it’s in-depth.
 Longer blog posts, guides and white papers are good examples.
 Content that’s built to offer intelligent advice and high value is what search engines want to see.

 Epic content is also a great example of content that adds value and helps with SEO.
-You can read more about creating epic content in our article on How to Create Epic Content.

 Your Website Architecture